tweag/pirouette/DESIGN.md

 where `mapInt` only works with `Int`s.

 It is not obvious whether the current algorithm terminates on arbitrary System F programs, but it does in practice.
-The monomorphisation needs also to happen for constructors and destructors and types, that is it needs to happen for anything polymorphic.
+Monomorphisation happens for anything polymorphic, that is functions, but also constructors and destructors and types.

 We originally considered monomorphising only high-order functions, because SMT solvers can usually work with first-order polymorphic functions; it is however